Learn to code in the comfort of your own home and around your other commitments, and - with the support of our expert team - change your career.

 Start on Monday 31st October 2022

 Frequently Asked Questions

-We recommend you dedicate a minimum of 20 hours a week to the course (including class time).
-This recommendation is intended to get you ready for employment in the tech industry after course completion.
-From our experience, students that don't commit to these hours take longer to find employment after the course.
+We recommend you dedicate 20 hours a week to the course outside of evening classes, but as a bare minimum you should allow for 14 hours.
+The recommended hours are intended to get you ready for employment in the tech industry after course completion.
+From our experience, students that aren't able to commit to these hours might take a little bit longer to find employment after the course.

 Yes.
 The course is designed to fit around the 9 to 5 with evening and weekend sessions - the majority of our students study alongside full time jobs and are able to cope with the demands of the course - even more so with remote working as people have more time free to study.

 If you think you might struggle then you might want to consider strategically booking your annual leave to allow for extra study time every so often (take a day off every 2 or 3 weeks!) or asking your employer for unpaid leave/annual leave purchase or a temporary reduction in hours in order to give yourself some buffer.
 However, many of our students manage to commit to the schedule once they get going.

 We also have an optional Saturday drop-in session on all course dates, which runs 10:00-16:00.
 This is a session designed for extra support and you can join and leave the session any time during the set hours.
 If for any reason you aren't able to make one of the weekday sessions then this is a great opportunity to catch up.

 Before you are able to take this course, you will need to take our free INTRO course.
 This should take you around 25 hours, and should give you a good idea if programming is for you.
 You don't need any additional coding knowledge and complete beginners are welcomed.